curlyLasagna/OTS-Student-Documentation/README.md

 # Personal guide for OTS students
 This guide covers what <b>I</b> did during my time as a student employee.
 This guide doesn't cover everything that a student employee is responsible for.
 I hope you can find this guide useful.
-I ran out of things to do and this was one thing I could do that was meaningful
+I ran out of things to do and this was one thing I could do that was productive

 Made using [MkDocs](https://www.mkdocs.org/)